proacd.conf(5) ProL2TP Manual proacd.conf(5)

 PPPoE client service requests include a service name, service_name

-vice_name statement is required in a PPPoE source definition, multiple
+service_name statement is required in a PPPoE source definition,

 service_name any